gabrielschulhof/bindings-principles/README.md

 ### The complex case - handles

 In this case the underlying API gives you a "magic" pointer that identifies a resource the API maintains internally.
-The actual structure may or may not be opaque, but the value of the pointer is important.
+The actual structure associated with the pointer type may or may not be opaque, but the value of the pointer is important.
 Note that by its very nature, such an API has to provide at least two functions: one for obtaining the "magic" pointer, and one for informing the API that it is no longer needed and may be disposed of.
 Here's an example API:

 ```C
 typedef void *RemoteResourceHandle;